-It is not possible to estimate the outstanding claims liabilities with certainty.
+There is inherent uncertainty in any estimate of the outstanding claims liability that limits its accuracy, no matter how rigorously the estimation exercise is performed.
 Deviations from our estimates are normal and are to be expected.
-The outcome is dependent on events which are yet to occur and which are impossible to predict, including legislative, social and economic forces.
-The provisions we have recommended are based on assumptions which we consider to be reasonable in current circumstances.
+The outcome depends on future events that are unpredictable, such as legislative, social, and economic factors.
+Our recommendations are based on assumptions we believe are reasonable given the current circumstances.